Blesmol/pfscf/docs/usage.md

 Worked so far?
 Great, you've created your first filled chronicle using `pfscf`!
 But if something did not go as expected, weird error messages coming up or the resulting PDF looks somehow wrong, then please have a look at section [Troubleshooting](#troubleshooting).

 Now you probably want to add some more stuff than just the things shown in the example above.
-To get the complete list of supported values for a specific chronicle, please call `pfscf template describe <template>`
+To get the complete list of supported values for a specific chronicle, please call `pfscf template describe <template>`.
+This will display a list of all the supported parameters that you can use to fill out your chronicle.
+If you use a specialized chronicle template, e.g. template `pfs2.s1-06` from above, instead of the more generic templates like `pfs2`, you might get additional options, e.g. for striking out specific boons or other scenario-specific content.

 ## Finding the Right Chronicle Template